ducttape12/StockTickerUI/README.md

-# Simple Stock Ticker
+# Simple Stock Ticker UI

-A simple stock ticker, written by Keith Ott.
+The UI of a simple stock ticker, written by Keith Ott.
+Consumes the API exposed [in this Github repo](https://github.com/ducttape12/StockTickerWebApi).

 [See Keith Ott's resume here.](https://simplestockticker.keithott.com/ott-keith-resume-2020.pdf)